View the above photo record (by Nick Hart) in OdonataMAP here.

 Males are unmistakable within the sub-region.

-Told apart from Platycypha caligata (Dancing Jewel) and Platycypha fitzsimonsi (Boulder Jewel) by having a vivid, all red abdomen and thin dark coloured legs.
+The Ruby Jewel can be told apart from the Platycypha caligata (Dancing Jewel) and Platycypha fitzsimonsi (Boulder Jewel) by having a vivid, all-red abdomen and thin dark coloured legs.
 The Platycypha jewels have vivid blue on the upper surface of the abdomen and broad, flattened lower legs that are white on the inner surface and red on the outside.

 Click here for more details on identification.